NaluKit/malio/README.md

 }
 ```

-Malio will create a validator for the Person class.
-The validator will be called [name if the class] + 'MalioValidator'.
+Malio will create a validator for the `Person` class.
+The validator will be called [name of the class] + 'MalioValidator'.
 To validate an instance of the class, call:

 `PersonMalioValidator.INSTANCE.check(myInstenceOfPerson);`

 ## How does Malio work?

 Malio will generate for each variable and annotation a constraint class.
-Inside the validator all constraints are
+Inside the validator, all constraints are
 collected and processed.
 In case the type of a variable has a Malio validator, the validator of the type will be called.
-In case that classes are extending user classes, Malio will also look for exiting validators for the super classes.
+In case classes are extending user classes, Malio will also look for existing validators for the super classes.

 ## Supported Annotations